 Engineers like to solve problems

 This is one of the most essential characteristics of an engineer.
-Candidates will be expected to solve short-term problems on a day-to-day basis.
+Candidates will be expected to be good at problem solving on a day-to-day basis.
 They will also often be entrusted with long-term projects, such as inventing new systems for improving ways of working.

 Engineers need to have an interest in maths or science